Introduction

 In business, it is important to be aware of the risks of working with different vendors.
 This is especially true for today’s dynamic and digital-first enterprises, where there are a lot of moving parts and a high potential for data breaches.
 In fact, vendors, or third parties, are one of the leading sources of cyber risk.

-Vendor risk management (also called third-party risk management), an integral component of IT and cyber risk management is the process of assessing and mitigating the risks associated with the extended enterprise, including third-party vendors, suppliers, contractors, consultants, and partners.
-For smaller enterprises and large companies with a global presence alike, vendor risk management presents an opportunity to minimize risks, maximize revenue, and achieve a model of governance that allows the business to grow even in an uncertain world.
+IT vendor risk management (also called IT third-party risk management), an integral component of IT and cyber risk management is the process of assessing and mitigating the risks associated with the extended enterprise, including third-party vendors, suppliers, contractors, consultants, and partners.
+For smaller enterprises and large companies with a global presence alike, IT vendor risk management presents an opportunity to minimize risks, maximize revenue, and achieve a model of governance that allows the business to grow even in an uncertain world.

 In this article, we explore IT vendor risk management, why it is necessary for organizations and the best practices associated with it.